Martins-K/First-demo-web-project/README.md

 ?>
 ```
-3. Save html/contact.html as html/contact.php
+3. Save ```html/contact.html``` as ```html/contact.php```.

-4. Install and run a software, for example, MAMP or XAMPP, that enables to run a local server that will locally host the website.
+4. Install and run a software, for example, MAMP or XAMPP, that enables to run a local server for hosting the website locally.

-5. By using phpMyAdmin create a new MySQL database and a new table in this database by following the comments in the above PHP script.
+5. Use phpMyAdmin to create a new MySQL database and a new table in this database.
+Follow the comments in the above PHP script.

 6. Start the local servers and the website is up and running.